 The normal retirement age under both plans is 66 for Messrs.
 Jones and Rajendra; for Messrs.
 Kita, Stern and Petrarca, the normal retirement age is 67.
 Each plan provides for early retirement as early as age 57 and 10 years of service but with reductions in the normal retirement benefit.
 The reductions for benefits provided by the A. O. Smith Retirement Plan are equal to 6.67% per year between the age at retirement and the executive's normal retirement age less three years (also called the unreduced retirement age).
-If an executive retires early, the single lump sum amount to be paid from the Executive Supplemental Pension Plan is calculated based upon the unreduced benefit commencing at the unreduced retirement age discounted for interest between the unreduced retirement age and executive's age at early retirement using the after-tax yield on the Barclays Capital U.S. Corporate Index.
-Executives terminating before age 57 and 10 years of service with a vested benefit receive a single lump sum amount from the Executive Supplemental Pension Plan calculated in the same manner as for early retirement except the benefit is based upon the unreduced benefit commencing at the executive's normal retirement age, discounted for interest between the executive's normal retirement age and the executive's age at termination.
+Messrs.
+Jones and Kita are currently eligible for early retirement.
+If an executive retires early, the single lump-sum amount to be paid from the Executive Supplemental Pension Plan is calculated based upon the unreduced benefit commencing at the unreduced retirement age and executive's age at early retirement using the after-tax yield on the Barclays Capital U.S. Corporate Index.
+Executives terminating before age 57 and 10 years of service with a vested benefit receive a single lump-sum amount from the Executive Supplemental Pension Plan calculated in the same manner as for early retirement except the benefit is based upon the unreduced benefit commencing at the executive's normal retirement age, discounted for interest between the executive's normal retirement age and the executive's age at termination.

-The "Present Value of Accumulated Benefit" set forth in the table above is based on assumptions and valuation dates that are the same as those used for the valuation of pension liabilities as set forth in Note 12 to our 2012 Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2012.
-Retirement age under the A. O. Smith Retirement Plan and the Executive Supplemental Pension Plan is assumed to be the earliest age that an executive can retire with an unreduced benefit, which is age 65 for Mr. Jones, age 64 for Messrs.
-Kita, Stern and Mr. Petrarca, and age 63 for Mr. Rajendra.
-Postretirement mortality rates are based on the 2013 IRC 430 Mortality Table for Annuitants.
+The "Present Value of Accumulated Benefit" set forth in the table above is based on assumptions and valuation dates that are the same as those used for the valuation of pension liabilities as set forth in Note 12 to our 2013 Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2013.
+Retirement age under the A. O. Smith Retirement Plan and the Executive Supplemental Pension Plan is assumed to be the earliest age that an executive can retire with an unreduced benefit, which is age 63 for Mr. Rajendra, age 65 for Mr. Jones, and age 64 for Messrs.
+Kita, Stern and Mr. Petrarca.
+Post-retirement mortality rates are based on the RP 2000 Healthy Annuitant Mortality Table.
 The assumption is made that there is no probability of pre-retirement death or termination by any other cause.

 The A. O. Smith Retirement Plan pays benefits in the form of a single life retirement annuity.
 Optional forms of annuity payment are available on an actuarially equivalent basis.
-The retirement benefit under the Executive Supplemental Pension Plan is paid as a single lump sum to the executive upon retirement.
-The lump sum amount is calculated by determining the amount necessary (including a tax gross-up for the tax liability attributable to the lump sum payment) to purchase a commercial annuity that will provide an after-tax monthly amount equivalent to the after-tax amount the executive would receive if the monthly pension would be paid directly by us.
-To calculate the "Present Value of Accumulated Benefits" for the benefit under the Executive Supplemental Pension Plan, assumptions are made regarding the executive's tax rate at retirement and post retirement tax rate and a lump sum interest rate obtained by surveying various annuity companies.
+The retirement benefit under the Executive Supplemental Pension Plan is paid as a single lump-sum to the executive upon retirement.
+The lump-sum amount is calculated by determining the amount necessary (including a tax gross-up for the tax liability attributable to the lump-sum payment) to purchase a commercial annuity that will provide an after-tax monthly amount equivalent to the after-tax amount the executive would receive if the monthly pension would be paid directly by us.
+To calculate the "Present Value of Accumulated Benefits" for the benefit under the Executive Supplemental Pension Plan, assumptions are made regarding the executive's tax rate at retirement and post retirement tax rate and a lump-sum interest rate obtained by surveying various annuity companies.